hyblocker/discord-theme-helper/README.md

 # Hyblocker's Theme Helper

-A simple plugin which exposes the mouse position to CSS That's literally it; its nothing special because it doesn't have to be :D
+A simple plugin which exposes a few things to CSS so that themes can do cool stuff they couldn't do before.
+That's literally it; its nothing special because it doesn't have to be :D

 ## Installation